spencer-shadley/completed-class/full-stack-ground/meta/bonus-features/bonus.md

 1. When multiple potential choices had to be made slack polls (polly) were often sent out to enable students to voice their opinion.
 1. Postive - students appreciated have a voice in the direction of the class
 1. A balance needs to be struck with this.
 Too many polls shows indecisiveness and can overwhelm the students.
 With too few students do not feel empowered to help make the class better and you don't have as much information to make educated decisions.

+## Resources

+1. Many resources were added in Slack and in the class repo
+1. Positive
+1. Students appreciated having many additional resources availabe.
+The primary resource people appreciated was for interviews (in the class repo the path is `resources\interview-preparation\interviews.md`)